ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 {:add-spp-inside-spp-pg}

-You can add an SPP as a member to an existing SPP Placement Group.
-If the PG policy is ‘affinity,’ then all SPP added as a member of the PG must reside on the same host.
-If the PG policy is ‘anti-affinity,’ then the SPP will get added.
-No host check is needed.
+A shared processor pool can be added as a member to an existing pool placement group as long as the host of the shared processor pool follows the affinity policy of the group.
+If the PG policy is **Same server** (affinity), then all SPP added as a member of the PG must reside on the same host.
+If the PG policy is **Different server** (anti-affinity), then the SPP is deployed on a different host than all the other group members.

+Perform the following steps to add an SPP inside the SPP PG:

 1. Go to **Shared processor pools** in the {{site.data.keyword.powerSys_notm}} user interface under **Compute**.
 2. Click on **Pool placement groups** tab.